-- in case of application to increase the net selling price evidence of increase in the manufacturing costs of a medicinal product, foodstuff or medical device and an economic analysis of the manufacturer's manufacturing and operating costs justifying the increase requested would be required; - an application to increase the net selling price submitted during the duration of the reimbursement decision lasting before the LoE or patent protection and during the period of 12 months of the first reimbursement decision issued after these circumstances, would have no legal effect; - proof of availability in the "ordinary" reimbursement proceedings finally, in case of advanced therapy medicinal product an applicant would need to commit to ensure that it is technologically ready to be manufactured at the time of submission of the application; - decisions, orders and other letters issued in the course of proceedings conducted using the SOLR system would be deemed to have been delivered when signed and placed in the recipient's mailbox, which is an incomprehensible idea as customarily, in different kinds of proceedings where documents are delivered by a traditional mail, they are deemed to be delivered on the day of receipt by the addressee; it should be also noted that the system of notifying applicants about new documents in mailbox does not work properly.
+- In case of application to increase the net selling price evidence of an increase in the manufacturing costs of a medicinal product, foodstuff or medical device and an economic analysis of the manufacturer's manufacturing and operating costs justifying the increase requested would be required. - An application to increase the net selling price submitted during the duration of the reimbursement decision lasting before the LoE or patent protection and during the period of 12 months of the first reimbursement decision issued after these circumstances would have no legal effect. - Proof of availability in the "ordinary" reimbursement proceedings finally, in case of advanced therapy medicinal product, an applicant would need to commit to ensure that it is technologically ready to be manufactured at the time of submission of the application; - Decisions, orders and other letters issued in the course of proceedings conducted using the SOLR system would be deemed to have been delivered when signed and placed in the recipient's mailbox, which is an incomprehensible idea;

-14. Supply obligation and consequences of failure to comply
+14. Supply obligation and consequences of failure to comply.

-Current #1: In reimbursement applications, applicants are obliged to ensure uninterrupted supplies, specifying the annual volume of supplies, broken down on a monthly basis (subject to actual issuance of the reimbursement decision).
+Current #1: In the reimbursement applications, applicants are obliged to ensure uninterrupted supplies, specifying the annual volume of supplies, broken down on a monthly basis (subject to the actual issuance of the reimbursement decision).

-Draft #1: The minimum annual volume of supply for the only medicinal product reimbursed in a given indication the applicants mustbe no less than 110% of the estimated annual population, and for a product for which at least one equivalent is reimbursed in a given indication, no less than the value given by the formula indicated in the Draft.
-It is obvious that while drafting these provisions the MoH has not taken into account the manufacturing or distribution capacity.
+Draft #1: The minimum annual volume of supply for the only medicinal product reimbursed in a given indication the applicants would be obliged to ensure shall be no less than 110% of the estimated annual population, and for a product for which at least one equivalent is reimbursed in a given indication, no less than the value given by the formula indicated in the Draft.
+It is obvious that while drafting these provisions, the MoH has not taken into account the manufacturing or distribution capacity.

-Current #2: In case of failure to comply with the supply obligation followed by unmet patients' demand the applicant is obliged to reimburse to the NHF the amount calculated by multiplying the number of undelivered packs and their official net sales price, unless the non-fulfilment of this obligation is a consequence of force majeure or the patient's need has been fulfilled by its equivalent.
+Current #2: In case of failure to comply with the supply obligation followed by unmet patient demand, the applicant is obliged to reimburse the NHF the amount calculated by multiplying the number of undelivered packs and their official net sales price unless the non-fulfillment of this obligation is a consequence of force majeure or the patients need has been fulfilled by its equivalent.